PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

 \subsection{Phrase Sense Disambiguation: Best models also perform poorly}

-We find that SotA PR-pass-trained QA models reach superhuman accuracy on PR-pass, \ie finding a phrase of the same meaning (\cref{sec:results_PR_QA}).
+We find that SotA PR-pass-trained \se models reach superhuman accuracy on PR-pass, \ie finding a phrase of the same meaning (\cref{sec:results_PR_QA}).
 Yet, PR-pass only tests models' understanding of a \emph{single sense} of the target phrase at a time.
-It is interesting to study whether these PR-pass-trained QA models understand phrases deeply enough to separate two different senses of the same target phrase.
+It is interesting to study: